-Ocean, rivers and rails from Florida to Hawaii and the Pacific Northwest.
+By ocean, rivers and rails: Florida to Hawaii and the Pacific Northwest

-Along the way, I’ve lost track of blogging.
-No news stories, no my stories, no nuthin’.
+Along the way, I lost track of posting a daily article.
+No news stories, none of my own stories, no nuthin’.
 I’d like to blame it on that Mai Tai in Honolulu or the breathtaking scenery of Mount St. Helens but I can’t.
 Oh, maybe it was the lack of internet.
 Yes, that’s it!
+Right.

 I’ve traveled Amtrak’s Silver Meteor from Orlando to Washington, DC and then the Capitol Limited from DC to Chicago.
 Onto the Southwest Chief to Los Angeles and the Coast Starlight bound for Portland, Oregon.